KiranCNayak/technotes-fullstack/backend/README.md

 # Fullstack TechNotes App

-• This app uses MERN Stack
+## This is the backend part of the Fullstack app

 - [x] Create an Express App
 - [x] Add 'root' route to the app